Delta Live Tables SQL language reference

 Create a Delta Live Tables materialized view or streaming table

-You use the same basic SQL syntax when declaring either a streaming table or a materialized view (also referred to as a LIVE TABLE
+You use the same basic SQL syntax when declaring a streaming table or a materialized view.

-The following describes the syntax for declaring materialized views and streaming tables with SQL:
+The following describes the syntax for declaring a materialized view in Delta Live Tables with SQL:

 [(